 When relocating abroad, one of the crucial factors is medical care and how it’s organized.
 So, before you choose the location, do some research about the country’s healthcare and how reliable it is.
 We’ve put together some basic information about medical services in different countries worldwide, to help you choose the best destination easier:

 - The European region is home to some of the most established healthcare systems across the globe.
 Public healthcare is the usual option, and its standards are generally high.
-Still, the private sector is on its peak and is suitable for those who want additional services, comfort, and short waiting times.
+Still, the private sector is at its peak and is suitable for those who want additional services, comfort, and short waiting times.
 Countries with an excellent healthcare system are Spain, Germany, Denmark, Norway, Sweden, UK, France.

-- In Canada, overall healthcare quality ranking is among the best in the world, but there are plenty of taxes and premiums (monthly and yearly) to pay.
+- In Canada, the overall healthcare quality ranking is among the best in the world, but there are plenty of taxes and premiums (monthly and yearly) to pay.
 Still, this nation provides healthcare for everyone, veterans are well cared for, primary care boasts an excellency, etc.

 - Mexico – you can expect an efficient and impressive healthcare system here, which includes public and private options.
 Mexican hospitals boast highly trained, educated, and English-speaking staff.